rkdesai7/KorfLab_HMM_Decoding/HMM_Decoding/README.md

 ### Scripts

 The scripts folder contains python programs of decoding implementations.
-Currently, viterbi is implemented.
+Currently, viterbi is implemented, and forward-backward is in progress.

 ### In Progress